 Taking Proper Care of Your Floor

-Timber floors vary in ease of maintenance depending on the type of coating used and the severity of wear on the floor.
-Floors always benefit greatly from regular care and maintenance which will lengthen the life of your flooring.
+Maintenance of timber floors depends on the type of coating used and the severity of traffic and wear.
+Floors benefit greatly from regular care and maintenance, lengthening the life of your flooring.

-Oiled floors will benefit from more frequent application of such products as oil refreshers, maintenance oil and maintenance soaps which provide additional wear layers to the surface.
+Oiled floors will benefit from frequent applications of products like oil refreshers, 'maintenance oils and soaps', building additional wear layers to the surface of the flooring.